bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 ## 1.7 Scope

 This Governance Framework (GF) applies to the BC Mines Act Permit credential from [The Mines Digital Services](https://digital.gov.bc.ca/learning/case-studies/monitoring-mining-operations-in-bc/https://digital.gov.bc.ca/learning/case-studies/monitoring-mining-operations-in-bc/).
 The initial scope of this pilot will focus on developing a credential for a BC Mines Act - Mines Act Permit issued by the entity responsible for the permitting process.
 The scope of the information included in this credential will be summary level.
+Currently, only Major Mines Permits are able to be issued as Verifiable Credentials.
+Additional mine permit types (i.e. B.C.
+Regional Mines Permits) may become available in the future.

 ## 1.8 Objectives